workarea-commerce/workarea-upgrade/README.md

 ================================================================================

 Workarea Upgrade makes it easier to upgrade your application to use newer versions of Workarea and Workarea plugins.

+This plugin should be used to take each patch, minor, or major version of the Workarea platform and/or any of its plugins.

 Use this plugin to:

 * View a report to help you determine the effort required to upgrade.
 * Migrate your database.